c0m4r/ip-info-page/README.md

 ![image](https://github.com/c0m4r/ip-info-page/assets/6292788/5492c376-bc49-4ee0-97d0-e2a41e55f128)

 OS and Language are detected using native JavaScript.
 In case being unable to read some of the geoip data, it will show only data it was able to read or none.

+## CloudFlare

+When behind CloudFlare it will use [CF-Connecting-IP](https://developers.cloudflare.com/fundamentals/reference/http-request-headers/#cf-connecting-ip) HTTP Header for IP detection.
+While using curl keep in mind that things like [Bot Fight Mode](https://developers.cloudflare.com/learning-paths/get-started-free/security/bot-fight-mode/) and [Browser Integrity Check](https://developers.cloudflare.com/waf/tools/browser-integrity-check/) will most likely prevent you from reading anything, due to the altered javascript challenge page.